jorbDehmel/oak/docs/manual.md

 generic methods when a generic data structure is instantiated.
 This is where the `pre` and `post` keywords come in.
-A `pre` keyword means that the following code block will need to be run before a template is instantiated. `post` is the same, but it is run after the instantiation.
+A `pre` keyword means that the following code block will need to be run without error in order for a given template to be valid.
+It can be thought of as the requirements that a generic type will need to fulfill for a certain code block to be valid using it.
+The `post` block runs after a generic instantiation, and denotes which functions and/or types should "come with" a given template.
+For instance, if the template denotes a data structure, the `post` blocks would ensure that the constructor, destructor, setters, getters, etcetera, are all instantiated along with the struct.
+This is most similar to the methods defined within a class definition in `C++`.

 Failure in either of these code blocks means that the template is invalid, but is not treated as a compiler error.
+This means that, if there are multiple templates which may match a given instantiation call, the instantiator will choose the first one which does not have any contradictions in its `pre` or `post` blocks.

 ```rust
 let list<t>: struct